Biomanufacturing Harvest Optimization with Small Data: Analysis

+for all $i, i^+ \in [i_0, \bar{I}]$ with $i<i^+$. \end{proposition} The conditions in Proposition~\ref{prop: myopic_under_PI} assure that the physical state space $A$ is a closed set, meaning that when the process enters into set $A$ it never leaves the set $A$.
+Therefore, the myopic policy turns out to be optimal.
+The conditions in Proposition~\ref{prop: myopic_under_PI} hold when the starting protein level and the failure cost are sufficiently large.
+Intuitively, this result can be interpreted as follows: It is wise to harvest now and not to take a costly failure risk in future periods if a sufficient amount of protein is already accumulated.

-for all $i, i^+ \in [i_0, \bar{I}]$ with $i<i^+$. \end{lemma} We note that the inequality in \eqref{eq:sec4lem2} is not immediately intuitive.
-To make it easier to interpret, we simplify this condition by applying a Taylor series approximation as indicated in Corollary~\ref{corr:taylor}. \begin{corollary} By applying first-order Taylor series approximation of the nonlinear terms on both sides of inequality \eqref{eq:sec4lem2}, it can be approximated as
+While the equation \eqref{eq:sec4lem1} is the closed-form characterization of a starting protein-level lower bound for the optimality of the myopic policy, the condition \eqref{eq:sec4lem2} is not immediately intuitive.
+To make it easier to interpret, we simplify \eqref{eq:sec4lem2} by applying a Taylor series approximation.
+To be specific, by applying first-order Taylor series approximation of the nonlinear terms on both sides of inequality \eqref{eq:sec4lem2}, it can be approximated as